 - It’s more precise because MSK radiation oncologists take multiple MRI images during the procedure to adjust for tumor movement in real time.

 When Alexandros Washburn was diagnosed with prostate cancer in early 2021, his first thought was: “Get the tumor out.”
 Multiple friends, many of them physicians, offered their advice on the best treatment and put him in touch with cancer specialists.
 But there were so many choices.
 “Everyone you know has an opinion, and they all recommend an expert you should see,” Alexandros recalls.

 MRI-Guided Radiation and Its Benefits

-Dr. Zelefsky, Vice Chair of the Department of Radiation Oncology, Clinical Research, proposed a new radiation approach that might work better than standard therapy.
+At MSK, he learned about a new radiation approach that might work better than standard therapy.
 The method uses magnetic resonance imaging (MRI) to safely intensify the dose of radiation to treat the tumor abnormality with extraordinary precision — and reduce the chance the tumor will return in the same spot.
 The technique, called MRI-guided radiotherapy, enables doctors to obliterate tumors in just five treatment sessions without harming nearby cells.